top of page

 Termed the 'Green Revolution', it was a scientific and industrial response to feed a growing population in a world where a lot of farmland had been devastated by war.
 To that end, it has been a remarkable success.

-At first, the improvements came rapidly, and the results were spectacular.
+At first, the crop yield improvements came rapidly, and the results were spectacular.
 Over the past 2 decades, we have discovered that yields are declining and economic costs have become unaffordable.
-This is a classical example of the law of diminishing returns.
+This is a classic example of the law of diminishing returns.

 The cost of seeds is prohibitive.
-The demand for chemical pesticides and herbicides has surged, and the effects on the land and the food produced are frightening.
-The requirement for chemical fertilisers has gone through the roof, and now we face pollution of the soil and water bodies.
+The demand for chemical pesticides and herbicides has surged, and the effects on the productivity and quality of the land and the food produced are frighteningly bad.
+The requirement for chemical fertilisers has gone through the roof, and we now live with high pollution and toxicity of our soil and water bodies.

-It is estimated that, in most cases that it takes 10 units of energy to produce and deliver one unit of food to consumers.
-This is why governments nearly everywhere across the world have to provide massive subsidies for agriculture.
+It is estimated that, in most cases, it takes 10 units of energy to produce and deliver one unit of food to consumers.
+This is why governments everywhere, across the world, are forced to provide massive subsidies for agriculture.
 This is the direct financial cost.

 What about indirect costs?

-The price humanity has paid and will continue to pay by way of vital things like adverse climate change, food security, and health caused by this approach threatens our very existence.
+The price humanity has paid and will continue to pay in terms of vital things like adverse climate change, food security, and health caused by this approach threatens our very existence.
 Urgent action is needed.
 But what action?

-The answer lies beneath our feet,m in the soil.
+The answer lies beneath our feet, in the soil.

 Just like atoms are the basic building blocks of matter, microbes are the life-giving building blocks of life.
 A single gram of soil contains billions of microbes comprising bacteria, fungi, protozoa, nematodes, etc.

-Humans are clever, in fact, a bit too clever.
-Rather than returning to basics, we plough ahead using more and more chemicals, which makes matters worse.
+Modern agriculture, forestry, and animal husbandry are killing the microbes in the soil.
+This threatens our survival.
+We humans are clever, in fact, a bit too clever.
+Rather than returning to basics, we plough ahead using more chemicals, making matters worse.

-For decades, agriculture has leaned heavily on chemical fertilisers, seeking quick fixes to soil and crop issues.
+Agriculture has leaned heavily on chemical fertilisers for decades, seeking quick fixes to soil and crop issues.
 However, the price we've paid is steep: soil degradation, carbon loss, dwindling microbial populations and contamination of our food chain.

 But what if we could reverse this damage and restore soil health naturally?
 Enter soil conditioners, which are living microorganisms and nutrients that revitalise the soil.